indika/blog/_posts/2014-04-01-shopping-iaas.md

 Programs are written, not configured.
 Infrastructure is configured, not written.
 While both is a means to construct, the one is more fine grained, and the other is more immutable.
 There are many different solutions within this grey.
 This grey is about ease versus control.

+I've been shopping for solutions to code my infrastructure.

 First, there was, CFEngine.

 Chef is developed by Opscode, initially developed by Adam Jacob.
 Initially it was written purely in Ruby, but a year ago since Chef 11, the core was re-written in Erlang, and called ErChef.
-Erlang is a good language to handle scalability issues.
-It has been criticized for not having a good web UI.
-The biggest user of Chef is Facebook.
+Erlang is a good environment to handle concurrency.
+Chef has been criticized for not having a good web UI.
+The most well known user of Chef is Facebook.

 Puppet is developed by Puppet Labs, initially by Luke Kanies.
 It is about 9 years old since inception.
 It too is written in Ruby.
 It has some big players behind it.
 Initially it offered a simple DSL to write the configuration, and now the configurations can be written in Ruby as well.